 - One time/annual expenses – Examples: Business license, accountant fees, lawyer fees

-This list focusses on a cash flow spreadsheet for a service business.
+This list focuses on a cash flow spreadsheet for a service business.
 It can easily be adapted for other business models (like ones that need to include material costs) or a personal cash flow spreadsheet as well.
 If you have the above information handy, you can fill out the template I provided and get started.

 You should update the cash flow spreadsheet whenever you have any money coming in or going out that isn’t already accounted for.
 For example: